 The kit will be available at the beginning of December 2018.
 There will be trials for a year and the first edition will be released in December 2019.
 If the spectrometer works effectively, this could be a serious game changer for agricultural and horticultural practitioners in terms of growing healthy nutritious food (and possibly generating Carbon credits/NORI tokens for integrating biochar into soils and aquifers - alternatively, a reflectometer sourced from 'quickcarbon.org' could do the trick).
 I'm also particularly interested in it's portability, cost and multi functionality.

-coriander, mint, basil, dill - washed and coarsely chopped
+coriander, mint, basil, dill - enough leaves to fill a blender 2/3 full - washed and coarsely chopped

 garlic cloves x4

 juice of one lemon (+ rind if exxy)